 For help with installing CML Compiler, follow the instructions in Installing CML Compiler.
 For new users just getting started with the package, read Getting Started with CML Compiler.
 Alternatively, for a hands-on example, new users may find it instructive to work through the guide in Creating a Custom CML.

-This section consists of articles on how CMLs created with CML Compiler can be used for accurate simulations.
+CMLs created with CML Compiler can be used for accurate simulations in different ways.
 Generated INTERCONNECT CMLs can be used for photonic simulations in Lumerical INTERCONNECT or electrical and photonic simulations using EPDA co-simulation with INTERCONNECT-Spectre interoperability.
 Generated Veriog-A CMLs can be used in EPDA enabled Cadence Virtuoso electrical and optical simulations.

 The CML Compiler installation package comes with a template foundry directory called lumfoundry_template, which is the workspace that is used to create a compact model library (CML).
 The Lumfoundry Template Directory section provides details of this template directory.
 Here, information on different photonic models, templates and also a guide on how to choose a template can be found.